Learn how to draw a great looking Lion Head with easy, step-by-step drawing instructions, and video tutorial.

 The lion, native to Africa, is the second largest cat in the world.
 It lives and hunts in groups called prides, and is famous for its bushy mane and mighty roar.

-Step by Step Instructions for Drawing a Lion Head
+Step by Step Instructions for Drawing a Cartoon Lion Face

 1. Begin by drawing a circle.
-This will form the basis of the head.
+This will form the basis of the lion's head.

 3. Enclose a rounded shape beneath the head using a long, curved line.
 This will form the lion's muzzle, or snout.
 Draw an upside down "V" within this shape, and connect it to the circle using a short line.
 This forms the mouth.

 Easy Lion Head Drawing - Step 4